 The winning difference became purely psychological, thanks to mass media message positioning in the minds of prospects.

 Take fiberglass insulation, a near perfect example of a manufactured commodity.
 And yet, Owens Corning became the market leader by focusing their messaging on the fact that their insulation was pink.

-According to The Corporate Executive Board, 60% of the sales cycle is over before you’ll speak with a prospect for a business-to-business transaction.
-With consumers, your prospect may be aware of your advertising, or completely tuned out — but they’re making choices on their own terms regardless.
+With consumers, your prospect may be aware of your advertising, or completely tuned out — but they’re still making choices on their own terms.

 And that’s more powerful than pink.